Tayjsl97/Tayjsl97.github.io/awards.md

 ## Reviewer
+- ICASSP 2025
 - ACM MM 2024
 - ACM Computing Surveys
 - IEEE Transactions on Multimedia
 - IEEE Transactions on Neural Network and Learning Systems
+- IEEE Transactions on Systems, Man, and Cybernetics
+- Journal of New Music Research
 - Multimedia Systems

 ## Scholarships